SynxFlow/SynxFlow/docs/source/about.md

 #### What if I have trouble using the model?

-If you encounter any issues or have questions, feel free to leave a comment on our [Github](https://github.com/SynxFlow/SynxFlow/issues) page.
+If you encounter any issues or have questions, feel free to leave a comment on our [Github](https://github.com/SynxFlow/SynxFlow/discussions) discussions page.
 We are always happy to answer any questions.